Satendra-dev/Book-Store/readme.txt

 - .Net 5 SDK should be installed on the system
 - C# Extention for VS Code needs to be installed

 #build and run instructions
+    - You can just open Command Prompt and run the command: dotnet run from the project location folder to see final output.
-- if using VS Code,
-    - open terminal and set launch profile as Command Prompt and execute command: dotnet run
+    - or if using VS Code, open terminal and set launch profile as Command Prompt and execute command: dotnet run
     - you can also use crtl F5 to build and run.
-For the first time it will create .vscode folder for launch.json and tasks.json (since they are not pushed into Github).
+        For the first time it creates .vscode folder for launch.json and tasks.json.
 Therefore you might need to run the above step again (crtl F5) to get the final output.
+        To avoid this, I have also checked in .vscode folder in Github, to help for build and debug purpose.

 #data-repository
 - book-collection.json file is used as a repository for the book store which could be coming from the book-store database in real time